nvanlaerebeke/OpenApi/cakephp3/README.md

 OpenApi is a CakePHP plugin to enable rapid development for REST Api's.

-Note that the CakePHP 3 version does not yet have all the features the CakePHP 2 did
+Note that the CakePHP 3 version does not yet have all the features the CakePHP 2 version did

 Key Features
 ==============